-Amy Lynn Budd is currently Visiting Assistant Professor of Theatre at the State University of New York at Oswego where she will direct The Fantasticks in the fall of 2019.
-Recent directing projects include She Kills Monsters, Clybourne Park, and Cabaret at Purdue University.
+Amy Lynn Budd is currently Visiting Assistant Professor of Theatre at the State University of New York at Oswego where she directed The Fantasticks in the fall of 2019.
+Recent directing projects include Be Here Now with Sumit Performance Indianapolis, She Kills Monsters, Clybourne Park, and Cabaret at Purdue University.
 At Purdue, Amy also collaborated with Dr. John Larson, Department of History, to create an interdisciplinary course studying the musical Hamilton.
 Students ccreated original short works in its spirit.

 Amy spent summer 2017 in rehearsals for Darling Grenadine as part of Goodspeed Musicals' prestigious Professional Directing Observership.
 There, she worked with director Kristin Hanggi (Tony Nominee, Rock of Ages) and choreographer Chase Brock (Spiderman: Turn Off the Dark).